open-mmlab/playground/label_anything/readme.md

 2.Now start the Label-Studio web service:

-⚠(Please skip this step if you do not use SAM with vit-h) The inference backend used is SAM's **vit-h**, which requires the following environment variables to be set due to the long loading time of the model.
+⚠(Please skip this step if you do not use SAM with vit-h) The inference backend used is SAM's **vit-h**, which requires the following environment variables to be set due to the long loading time of the model, which causes the connection to the backend to time out.

 The specific can be set according to the name of the downloaded SAM's weights, such as sam_vit_h_4b8939.pth for vit-h and sam_vit_b_01ec64.pth for vit-b.